wp-plugins/sharepress/readme.txt

 None yet!

 == Changelog ==

+= 1.0.9 =
+* [Corey Brown](http://www.twitter.com/coreyweb) reported a bug in the "Publish to Facebook again" feature: not only was it not publishing again, but it was deleting the original meta data.
+This is now fixed.

 = 1.0.8 =
 * Ron Kochanowski reported a strange problem with brand new posts displaying the message "This post is older than the date on which Sharepress was activated." in the editor.
 I couldn't fix the problem, so I eliminated the "feature."
 Problem solved.